Preshgit/alx-capstone-project/README.md

 This platform celebrates various categories of African art including sculptures, iron bending art, furniture design, architecture, and other traditional and contemporary works.
 The goal is to provide a visually stunning experience while helping African creatives gain recognition and drive sales.

-## To My Mentor

-I’ve implemented the functionality to fetch data from my backend database.
-At the moment, I’m manually populating the database with the artwork data I’ve researched.
-This process is taking a bit more time than I initially expected, as I’m using Postman within VSCode to post each entry to my MongoDB Atlas database one by one.
-I just wanted to share this in case the project gets reviewed before I push the final version to GitHub.
-Thank you for your understanding!

 ## Features

 - **Art Showcase:** Grid-based display of African artworks with motion effects and transitions